ShaolinZhang/HACKxFDU-CrisisProbingUAV/README.md

 Misc.
 -------------------

-This demo iseveloped by Shaolin Zhang and Yiluo Li.
+This demo is developed by Shaolin Zhang and Yiluo Li.
 A project for HACKxFDU on October 14-16, 2016, using DJI Phantom 4 and Ruff IoT Kit as Hardware and DJI Mobile SDK, Clarifai CV API and Ruff SDK as Software.

 License
 -------------------